windy/wblog/README.md

-This is the blog implent for windy!
+This is the blog implement for windy!
 =======

 visit it:  <http://yafeilee.me>